Aaron-Thomas-Blessen/Python_for_ML/Feedback_Analysis.md

 ```

-# Analysis
+## Analysis

-# 1. The problem statement: A study of the segmentation of the Intel Certification course participants over satisfaction level.
+## 1. The problem statement:
+A study of the segmentation of the Intel Certification course participants over satisfaction level.

-# 2. An introduction stating the relevance of feedback analysis
+## 2. An introduction stating the relevance of feedback analysis
--Feedback analysis serves as a cornerstone in understanding and improving performance across diverse domains.
+- Feedback analysis serves as a cornerstone in understanding and improving performance across diverse domains.
 Whether in education, business, or personal development, the ability to dissect feedback provides invaluable insights that drive progress and refinement.

--In educational settings, feedback analysis empowers instructors to gauge the effectiveness of their teaching methods, identify areas of strength, and pinpoint opportunities for growth.
+- In educational settings, feedback analysis empowers instructors to gauge the effectiveness of their teaching methods, identify areas of strength, and pinpoint opportunities for growth.

--In essence, feedback analysis serves as a catalyst for growth and improvement across all facets of life.
+- In essence, feedback analysis serves as a catalyst for growth and improvement across all facets of life.

+## 3. Methodology:
-#3.
-Methodology: explaining the exploratory and ML approaches used in the analysis with proper justifications.
+explaining the exploratory and ML approaches used in the analysis with proper justifications.
-### Methodology

 #### Exploratory Data Analysis (EDA)
 - **Data Cleaning:** The initial step involved loading the dataset and inspecting its structure using `df.info()` to identify any missing values or inconsistencies.
 Unnecessary columns like 'Timestamp' and 'Email ID' were dropped to streamline the dataset.